Ossifier/OpenGLProject/README.md

 Current To-Dos:

+1. Figure out how to implement a global struct/class for your Mesh3D Objects so that they are pre-defined before they hit main() {}.
+This will open up some options for you moving forwards.
+2. Work out how to build a Sphere mesh in your code.
+Use the Song Ho Ahn's website as a general guide.
-1. Work out funny business with the Camera Object, fix the angle up/down look so that the calculation for the view projection is equal.
+3. Work out funny business with the Camera Object, fix the angle up/down look so that the calculation for the view projection is equal.
-2. Build different kinds of Cameras that you can select.
+4. Build different kinds of Cameras that you can select.
 Flyby, traditional FPS, other kinds as they come to mind?
-3. Figure out how to utilize mutilple Shader Objects in a single scene.
-How to do?.
+5. Figure out how to utilize mutilple Shader Objects in a single scene.
+How to do?
-4. Create a branch for object-less window context, so I can pull down a version of the project without any objects for development.
+6. Create a branch for object-less window context, so I can pull down a version of the project without any objects for development.
-5. Work out the Decaying Animation functions.
+7. Work out the Decaying Animation functions.
 These are intended to be used to when triggered.
 Will need to think about how to do this in code.